SSWConsulting/SSW.Rules.Content/rules/do-you-have-a-product-roadmap/rule.md

 ### Building the product roadmap

-It's important to think about the scope of the product when building the product roadmap so that the milestones an achievable grouping of tasks.
+It's important to think about the scope of the product when building the product roadmap so that the milestones are an achievable grouping of tasks.
 Consider the size of your team:

 * For small teams that shift to different products a lot you might want to make the milestones a bit more granular and short term.
 * For larger product oriented teams, it is more important to have a general overview of what is going to happen across a longer timeframe.